GF2++

 Clones of the parts are stored in the passed bit-vectors left and right.

-On return, left contains the bits from the start of the bit-vector up to but not including at and right contains the bits from at to the end of the bit-vector.
-This bit-vector itself is not modified.
+On return, left contains the bits from the start of the bit-span up to but not including at and right contains the bits from at to the end of the bit-span.
+This bit-span itself is not modified.

 This lets one reuse the left and right destinations without having to allocate new bit-vectors.
-This is useful when implementing iterative algorithms that need to split a bit-vector into two parts repeatedly.
+This is useful when implementing iterative algorithms that need to split a bit-span into two parts repeatedly.

-This method panics if the split point is beyond the end of the bit-vector.
+This method panics if the split point is beyond the end of the bit-span.

 Example